EciStg/order-placement/stock/README.md

                 </stock>

-### As a buyer I would like to know the cost to have an order delivered to a specific location
+### As a buyer I would like to have an order delivered to a specific location

 1. Request